Dairy-Farm-Spring-2025/frontend/README.md

 - i18n
 - xyflow

-# ♻️ How to use important component reusable
+# ♻️ How to use important reusable components

 ## TableComponent